Gitnux/Report 2026

 Supply Chain Disruptions Interpretation

-In the supply chain disruptions category, Gartner reported that 47% of organizations suffered revenue loss from disruptions while the New York Fed’s Global Supply Chain Pressure Index fell from an average of 1.00 in 2022 to about 0.45 in 2023, signaling easing pressure even as the financial impact remains widespread.
+For the supply chain disruptions category, 47% of organizations reported revenue loss from disruptions in 2023 and the New York Fed’s Global Supply Chain Pressure Index fell from 1.00 in 2022 toward 0.45 in 2023, signaling easing pressure even as financial impacts remained widespread.

 Efficiency & Productivity Interpretation